-Did you know, for instance, that the leaves, flowers and roots of dandelion are edible or that the dandelion has purported medicinal properties?
+Did you know, for instance, that the leaves, flowers, and roots of dandelion are edible or that the dandelion has purported medicinal properties?
 Bees and other pollinators also rely on them for a nectar source early in the growing season.
 It’s true!
 So, what are you waiting for?
 Let’s find out how to grow dandelion seeds and when to sow dandelions!

 Propagating Dandelion from Seed

 It is said that there are over 250 species of dandelion in existence, though the variety known as “common dandelion” (Taraxacum officinale) is the one that is most likely populating your lawn and garden.
-Dandelions are quite resilient and, as such, can withstand a lot of less than ideal growing conditions.
+Dandelions are quite resilient and, as such, can withstand a lot of less-than-ideal growing conditions.

 Hardy to zone 3, dandelions grow in sun or shade, but for better tasting greens a partial to full shade location is ideal.
-The best soil for dandelion seed growing is characteristically rich, fertile, well-draining, slightly alkaline and soft down to 10 inches (25 cm.) deep because dandelion roots grow deep.
+The best soil for dandelion seed growing is characteristically rich, fertile, well-draining, slightly alkaline, and soft down to 10 inches (25 cm.) deep because dandelion roots grow deep.

 How to Grow Dandelion Seeds

-To help boost germination rates, you may want to consider cold stratifying your seeds in the refrigerator for a week or so prior to planting seeds of dandelion.
-Given that dandelion seeds require light for germination, you will not want to completely submerge your seeds into soil – just lightly tamp, or press, the seeds into the soil surface.
+To help boost germination rates, you may want to consider cold stratifying your seeds in the refrigerator for a week or so prior to planting the seeds of a dandelion.
+Given that dandelion seeds require light for germination, you will not want to completely submerge your seeds into the soil – just lightly tamp, or press, the seeds into the soil surface.
 Another tip for good germination, and for a tastier crop, is to keep the planting area consistently moist throughout the season.
 Seedlings should appear within two weeks after the seeds are sown.